-The main targets of Ships Registration and Flag Control Department of Maritime Transport Agency of Georgia (MTA) are to be always proactive in its all efforts to comply with international requirements governing safety, security and environmental protection and to remain zero detention rates of Georgian flagged ships.
-For this purpose Ships Registration and Flag Control Department has developed and approved:
+1.1 The main targets of Ships Registry and Flag Control Department of LEPL Maritime Transport Agency of Georgia (MTA) are to be always proactive in its all efforts to comply with international requirements governing safety, security and environmental protection and to remain zero detention rates of Georgian flagged ships.

-Flag State Inspection Policy/Recognized Organization (RO) monitoring policy for rectification and follow up on findings found during Port State Control (PSC) inspections.
+1.2 For this purpose Ships Registry and Flag Control Department has developed and approved, Flag State Inspection Policy/Recognized Organization (RO) monitoring policy for rectification and follow up on findings found during Port State Control (PSC) inspections.

-Flag State Inspection Policy

-The types of inspections covered within the Flag State Inspection Program are as follows:

-- 1. Pre-registration Inspections;

-- 2. Annual Flag State Inspections;
+2. Flag State Inspection Policy:

-- 3. Detention Prevention inspection;

-- 4. Post Detention Inspections;

-- 5. Post Marine Casualty Inspection;

-- MTA has the ultimate responsibility for all flag inspections.

-- Flag State Inspectors acting on behalf of MTA are authorized to attend and inspect Georgian flagged ships in accordance with the approved procedures, standards and within the scope of IMO mandatory instruments.

-- MTA follows a policy, not to authorize an inspector working for the ship's recognized organization or any affiliated organization which surveyed the ship and issued the relevant safety certificates.

-Upon completion of any type of inspection mentioned above, irrespective whether recommendations, remarks, etc. have been imposed during the visit, MTA shall issue "Flag State Inspection Statement".
+- 2.1 The types of inspections covered within the Flag State Inspection Program are as follows: - Pre-registration Inspections - Annual Flag State Inspections - Detention Prevention inspection - Post Detention Inspections - Post Marine Casualty Inspection - 2.2 MTA has the ultimate responsibility for all flag State inspections. - 2.3 Flag State Inspectors acting on behalf of MTA are authorized to attend and inspect Georgian flagged ships in accordance with the approved procedures, standards and within the scope of IMO mandatory instruments. - 2.4 MTA follows a policy, not to authorize an inspector working for the ship's recognized organization or any affiliated organization which surveyed the ship and issued the relevant safety certificates. - 2.5 Upon completion of any type of inspection mentioned above, irrespective whether recommendations, remarks, etc. have been imposed during the visit, MTA shall issue "Flag State Inspection Statement".
 It is the responsibility of the owner/operator to present their ships for timely inspection.
 In order to act so the owner/operator shall inform and request from MTA to conduct Flag State Inspection.
 Ships not inspected by the due date will be considered as "overdue" and follow up procedures will be initiated.

-In this regard, the owner/operator shall ensure that the ship will be available in designated port for an adequate period of time to complete the inspection; MTA should be advised as to the ship's next available port, estimated time of arrival (ETA).
+2.6 In this regard, the owner/operator shall ensure that the ship will be available in designated port for an adequate period of time to complete the inspection; MTA should be advised as to the ship's next available port, estimated time of arrival (ETA).
 MTA will appoint a flag state inspector to attend the ship for the flag state inspection.
 MTA will coordinate all necessary details with the ship-owner/operator.
 The responsibility of master is to present the ship for the scheduled inspection and cooperate with the flag state inspector accordingly.

-Pre-registration Inspections
+3. Pre-registration Inspections:

-The sole purpose of the pre-registration inspection is to determine the eligibility/suitability of ships for registration under the Georgian flag.
+3.1 The sole purpose of the pre-registration inspection is to determine the eligibility/suitability of ships for registration under the Georgian flag.
 As such, the report shall be strictly confidential between the owner, inspector and MTA and shall not be shared among the buyer, seller, shipmaster or other entity without the written authorization of MTA.

-Ships that meet one of the below listed criteria (either separately or cumulatively) are required to undergo a pre-registration inspection as follows:
+Ships (other than pleasure yacht and ships less than 100 GT) that meet one of the below listed criteria (either separately or cumulatively) are required to undergo a pre-registration inspection as follows:

-- The age of the ship is 20(twenty) years and over; - Has one detention by PSC within last 12 (twelve) months; - Is under supervision of classification society which is not recognized by Georgia and while applying for registration will provide notice of transfer of class to Georgian recognized classification society; - Has suffered serious maritime incident or casualty within last 24 (twenty four) months; - Changing flag from black listed state under any MoU on PSC; - Has 20 (twenty) or more deficiencies within last 12 (twelve) months confirmed by port state reports.
+- The age of the ship is 20(twenty) years and over; - Has one detention by PSC within last 12 (twelve) months; Is under supervision of classification society which is not recognized by Georgia and while applying for registration will provide notice of transfer of class to Georgian recognized classification society; - Has suffered serious maritime incident or casualty within last 24 (twenty four) months; - Changing flag from black listed state under any MoU on PSC; - Has 20 (twenty) or more deficiencies within last 12 (twelve) months confirmed by port state reports.